Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 What’s Bad About Bitstamp?

-✗ Coin Selection: Bitstamp only offers around 70 cryptocurrencies for trading.
-These include Bitcoin (BTC), Bitcoin Cash (BCH), Litecoin (LTC), Ethereum (ETH) and Ripple (XRP).
+Bitstamp only offers around 130 cryptocurrencies for trading.
+These include Bitcoin (BTC), Bitcoin Cash (BCH), Litecoin (LTC), Ethereum (ETH), and Ripple (XRP).

-As a beginner, this isn’t a big problem, but when you’re a pro trader, you might want a better selection.
-Bitstamp only offers a small number of trading pairs, whereas Binance, for example, offers more than 1400!
+As a beginner, this isn’t a big problem, but when you’re a pro trader, you might want a better selection, especially for more niche coins.
+Additionally, Bitstamp only offers around 200 trading pairs, whereas Binance, for example, offers more than 1400!

-✗ User Friendliness: As a professional trading exchange, Bitstamp can be quite complicated.
-New users can find Bitstamp difficult to use.
+As a professional trading exchange, Bitstamp can be quite complicated.
+New users may find Bitstamp difficult to use.
 The platform is well-designed, but can prove to be a bit too advanced for some newbies.
-Platforms like Coinbase are sometimes recommended instead of Bitstamp, for users with no trading experience.
+Platforms like Coinbase are sometimes recommended instead of Bitstamp for users with no trading experience.

 How to Start Trading on Bitstamp?

-There are two stages of verification, which can make the Bitstamp verification time quite long.
-However, you must complete both stages to use all the platform’s features.
+Back then, there were two stages of verification, which made the Bitstamp verification time quite long.
+Similar to the current state, you must complete both stages to use all the platform’s features.

-To complete the first stage, go to "Settings", then "Verify Account", and "Identity Verification".
-Next, choose Personal Account Verification".
-You’ll now need to upload your driver’s license or passport, as well as proof-of-address, like a gas bill.
+To complete the first stage, you could go to [Settings] > [Verify Account] > [Identity Verification].
+Next, choose [Personal Account Verification].
+You’ll then have to upload your driver’s license or passport, as well as proof of address, like a gas bill.

 Congratulations, you’re a crypto trader!
 Pretty cool, right?